 Two Truths and A Lie

 Ballistics is a complicated practice.
 Rarely do we have the time or means to compensate for all factors that affect trajectory and muzzle velocity before each shot and at any range.
 So many other factors affect the accuracy of each individual round that the tips in this article are really only mitigations of some aspects that we can actually control.
-So don’t send me hate mail when you send a flyer down range and spook that thirty-pointer.
+So don’t send me hate-mail when you send a flyer down range and spook that thirty-pointer.

 You can further enhance your accuracy through compensations by checking with the manufacturer of your ammunition of choice.
 Some ammo companies have useful charts that can help you apply windage and distance corrections for each specific load they produce.
-However, reference truth #1; the data for these cartridges was gathered in a vacuum.
+However, reference truth #1; the data for these cartridges were gathered in a vacuum.
 An average of all averages for every rifle at a set distance, at 59 degrees Fahrenheit at sea level.
 What this means is unless you’re firing under those exact conditions, you will have varied results.

 I wanted to include this because I hear it often among novice and expert shooters alike.
 The idea that if you zero a weapon at 25 yards it will be dead on at 100.
 The thought of this comes from the ballistic flight path relative to the sight line.
 A fired round exits the barrel and intersects a point of aim (a straight line from scope to target) at 25 yards, continues to rise until gravity and velocity change causes the round to fall and re-intersect the sight line a second time, at 100 yards.
 This is not necessarily accurate.
 Typically, most cartridges are going to be about 3″ high.
 For some, this is good enough, but it is not “dead on”.